Sprains From Car Accidents

 - Elbow – The elbow may twist during the collision, damaging the ligaments and resulting in a sprain that can be slight or severe, depending on the damage.

-- Wrist – Wrist sprains will occur during the auto accident when a person is holding on to something like the steering wheel, which is violently wrenched at the time of impact.
+- Wrist – Wrist sprains will occur during an auto accident when a person is holding on to something like the steering wheel, which is violently wrenched at the time of impact.

 - Jaw – Although rare, the jaw can be strained as a result of trauma.
 A jaw strain can greatly affect the way you eat and speak.
 Treatment can require keeping the jaw as still as possible and may take weeks to heal.

-Call us at 706-863-6600 and let us begin the process of using the legal system to your advantage.
-We know the law.
-You can call us or contact us online.
-Your first consultation with us is free.
-We’ll use this consultation to hear your story, to work with you, and advise you on what steps you can take to bring closure and fair compensation for your injuries.
-Our team is committed to you and look forward to hearing from you soon.
+Your first consultation with one of our car accident lawyers is free.
+We’ll use this consultation to hear your story and advise you on what steps you can take to bring closure and fair compensation for your injuries.
+Our team is committed to you and looks forward to hearing from you soon.